gleitz/howdoi/README.rst

 ::

-    howdoi [-h] [-p POS] [-a] [-l] QUERY [QUERY ...]
+    usage: howdoi.py [-h] [-p POS] [-a] [-l] [-n NUM_ANSWERS] QUERY [QUERY ...]

     code search tool

     positional arguments:
       QUERY                 the question to answer

     optional arguments:
-      -h, --help         show this help message and exit -p POS, --pos POS  select answer in specified position (default: 1) -a, --all          display the full text of the answer -l, --link         display only the answer link
+      -h, --help            show this help message and exit -p POS, --pos POS     select answer in specified position (default: 1) -a, --all             display the full text of the answer -l, --link            display only the answer link -n NUM_ANSWERS, --num-answers NUM_ANSWERS
+                            number of results to return

 Author
 ------